Fan Forest Pinnacle

 In spite of the features mentioned above, the main reason most people went to the Burma Banks was to see sharks.
 Altogether, at least nine species have been seen here, including rare encounters with tigers and scalloped hammerheads.
 Unfortunately, shark fishing in the early 2000s got most of the silvertips and nurse sharks which were very common at one time.
 As of this writing in 2018, reports are good regarding new sightings of juvenile sharks.
 If this trend continues, the Burma Banks may come back to their former diving glory.

 Diving at the Banks is nearly always exciting and rewarding, but it is not for everyone.
 This is real open-ocean diving–no sheltered anchorages or islands to hide behind, just open sea in all directions making supervision a priority for safe diver picks ups, especially as the weather can change for the worse during the dive.
 Although surface conditions may be glassy calm, it can also be very rough, especially when choppy seas are caused by wind opposing current.
 Most sites are quite deep, and strong, changeable currents are very common.
 Not all boats dive the banks, though the area is becoming more attractive again lately mostly due to the curiosity of new operators.
-It’s a long overnight journey and if conditions are not ideal, it’s a disappointing day and two very long nights.

 *Difficulty Level: Easy